lynnandtonic/a-single-div/README.md

 ### Project Details

-This project uses a combination of Jade for templating and Stylus for CSS preprocessing.
+This project uses a combination of Pug for templating and Stylus for CSS preprocessing.

 ### Sharing